HelTecAutomation/HeltecDocs/doc/node/esp32/source/capsule_sensor_v3/index.rst

 Quick Started
 -------------
 Capsule Sensor V3 runs the LoRaWAN program by default and supports SnapEmu one-click QR code registration.
-For detailed information, please refer to the `Capsule Sensor LoRaWAN User Guide <lorawan>`_.
+For detailed information, please refer to the :ref:`Capsule Sensor LoRaWAN <lorawan>`.

 Update or Upload Firmware
 -------------------------